Dog Friendly Lake District Cottages

 Self-Catering Accommodation to get their Tail Wagging – dog friendly cottages in the Lake District.

 We’d like to set the record straight.
 While we’re called ‘Cottages Made for Two’, it’s a bit of misnomer.
 Truth be told, we are also home to six cottages that are the stuff of doggy day dreams.
 So for this page at least, let’s be known as ‘Cottages for couples, plus their trusty canine’.

 Our self-catering accommodation welcomes man’s best friend – for free (that’s truly dog friendly).

-All of our curl-up cosy cottages are dog-friendly, asides from Stable 2 (which is always dog-free for allergy sufferers).
+All of our curl-up cosy cottages are dog-friendly.
 We’ll roll out the welcome mat for 1 well-behaved dog at no extra cost at all.
 And if you have more than one dog (like us), check out the following dog-friendly Lake district cottages:

 Our dog friendly Lake District cottages are cleaned to the very highest standards; we use the latest cleaning technology to ensure that everything is just so.
 All we ask is that you don’t allow your dogs on the beds or furniture, and that they’re not left unattended in the cottages or grounds.

 How to Book Our Dog-Friendly Lake District Cottages

 Booking your next dog-friendly holiday is but a few clicks away.
 Check our available dates and rates, and book right here.

 Questions or queries?
 You’re very welcome to call.
 Let’s talk – 01697 321439